-Nathan Novack is a native to the extreme corner of the Midwest located within 70 miles from what is known as the West and Southwest regions.
+Nathan Novack is a native to the extreme corner of the Midwest within reach to what is known as the West and Southwest regions.
 Where he grew up along side 13 siblings.
 As part of a family business he spent many years prepping and painting in and out of residential houses to work through a big portion of education.
 Here, on a large scale he developed an understanding of process, layers, color, lighting and texture, most importantly problem solving.
 He received his Associates Degree in Fine Arts at Garden City Community College then attended Kansas University where he studied graphic design and transitioned into art education.
 After receiving his Bachelors of Fine Arts and Bachelors of Science in Education from Fort Hays State University, Nathan taught high school and middle school art for 14 years.
 Here, he has learned just as much from his students as they have learned from him.
 He is intrigued by the untapped talents and minds of the students when creating, believing that there is art for everyone, whether two-dimensional or three-dimensional, abstract or representational.
 Nathan continues to progress in his professional artist status.
-As he explores the many paths for fulfillment of a painter, he is drawn to many representational and contemporary western artists.
+As he explores the many paths of fulfillment of a painter.
+He is drawn to many representational and contemporary western artists.
 Studying and observing their styles and techniques help prove and support the effective uniqueness of perceptions with similar themes and subjects.

 As a result in location, I can confidently say that I'm truly compelled by the proximity and array of variously composed settings.
 The borders of the states can't justify the lines from one to the other, instead the lifestyle and terrain dignifies these creative endeavors.
 There's an artistic compassion and inspiration that revolves from time to time which includes the agricultural structures of the Midwest, the Southwest bovines and terrain along with the Western wildlife and its' terrain.
 All sharing the wide open skies from one day to the next.